 With the tips above, you’ll definitely be set to take on a workcation.
-Although it might feel intimidating the first time, after you’ve done it once and find your groove it’ll feel just like working at home.
+Although it might feel intimidating the first time after you’ve done it once and found your groove it’ll feel just like working at home.

 Not quite ready to take on a workcation yourself?
 A team offsite can have a similar impact on your work.
 Consider an AvantStay home for your next offsite or drop a hint to your boss – they’ll likely appreciate it!